Dafydd is doing the non-libertarian thing and suggesting that the Patriot Act be made permanent:

 provisions make it very, very difficult to show abuses of civil

-to claim that none have occurred simply because none have been reported.
+liberties, and impossible to claim that none have occurred simply because none have been reported.

 While investigations of foreign intelligence assets need to remain